 China is the largest spirits market in the world and is an important emerging market for the Scotch Whisky industry.
 The value of direct exports has grown from under £10 million in the early 2000s to around £230 million in 2022; with increasing prosperity, it has the potential to grow much more.

 The import tariff is low at 5% but access can be complicated.
 The SWA works with the UK government and spiritsEUROPE colleagues to ensure that Scotch Whisky can be imported smoothly into China.
 Regulatory proposals can be varied and currently include a Harmonised Export Certificate, a company registration proposal and changes to the existing labelling requirements.

-South Africa is one of our top 10 export markets and by far the largest market in Africa.
-Exports in 2018 were worth £94 million.
+South Africa is a Top 10 market by volume and by far the largest market in Africa.
+Exports in 2022 were worth £104 million.
 The export of Single Malt Scotch Whiskies has risen in the last few years and they now constitute 4% of total export volume.
-Retaining tariff-free market access post-Brexit is vital, and the removal of existing non-tariff barriers would improve the trading environment further.
+Tariff-free market access has been maintained post-Brexit, however the removal of existing non-tariff barriers would improve the trading environment further.

 news & commentary

 Scotch Whisky Exports Hold Steady After Record Year